MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-features-license-type.md

 ---
 title: Power BI service features by license type
-description: "In the Power BI service, users have capabilities that are based on the type of per-user license that they have (free, Pro, PPU) and whether the content they're interacting with is in a Premium capacity workspace."
+description: "In the Power BI service, users have capabilities that are based on their per-user license and where content is stored.
 author: mihart
 ms.author: mihart
 ms.reviewer: ''